Working with suppliers

 Recognising that sustainable businesses should acknowledge the planet’s finite resources, HSBC expects its suppliers to support sound environmental management principles and reduce their impact on the environment within which they operate.
 In addition, HSBC’s suppliers are expected to support the development of sustainable technologies:

 - Suppliers must have a written environmental/sustainability policy appropriate to the size and nature of the supplier’s operations that, where applicable, addresses preventing, mitigating and controlling serious environmental and health impacts from operations including raw material usage, greenhouse gas emissions, water, waste, air quality and biodiversity

 - Suppliers must have an effective internal environmental management programme/system with adequately trained staff responsible for managing the organisations environmental performance and communicate data on key environmental indicators internally and externally

-- Suppliers must keep dangerous and/or hazardous materials to a minimum and keep records for all hazardous materials that are necessary
+- If suppliers keep any dangerous and/or hazardous materials they must minimise use, store safely and keep all hazardous material records that are necessary

-- Suppliers must ensure that every manufacturing facility complies with environmental laws, including all laws related to waste disposal, air emissions, discharges, toxic substances and hazardous waste disposal
+- If suppliers have manufacturing facilities they must ensure the facility complies with environmental laws, including all laws related to waste disposal, air emissions, discharges, toxic substances and hazardous waste disposal

-- Suppliers must validate that all input materials and components were obtained from permissible harvests consistent with international treaties and protocols in addition to local laws and regulations
+- Suppliers of goods or materials must validate that all input materials and components were obtained from permissible sources consistent with international treaties and protocols in addition to local laws and regulations